ritza-co/handbook/docs/how-we-work/principles.md

 ## We value potential over fungibility
 At many larger corporations, it is preferable for employees to constantly 'perform' at a predictable 20% of their potential rather than allowinng some people to
 (unpredictably) reach 80-100% some of the time.
-It is a priority that if any individual leaves that they can easily be replaced.
-While we make hard commitments and keep to these, this predictability and stability is not achieved at the cost of limiting upside potential through excessive process or safety rails.
+It is a priority that if any individual leaves that they can easily be replaced (they are fungible).
+While we make hard commitments with our customers
+and keep to these, this predictability and stability is not achieved at the cost of limiting upside potential through excessive process or safety rails.